Giving Back

 Even the most prolific donor at CBC begins by giving a single pint of blood.
 What sets them apart is their relentless dedication to giving frequently over time.

-Students who register to donate blood three or more times during their high school career earn a red honor cord to wear during graduation events.
-Seniors must make their three donations by mid May in order to qualify.
+Students who register to donate blood three or more times during their high school career earn a Red Cord to wear during graduation events.
+Seniors must complete the requirement by May 15 (or by the date of their school's final blood drive of the year, whichever is later).

-• The goal of this program is to recognize students for their desire and commitment toward providing life-saving donations and bolstering the community's blood supply.
+• The program recognizes students for their desire and commitment to providing life-saving donations and bolstering the community blood supply.

-• Students can qualify by donating at their participating high school blood drive, any CBC community blood drive, or at any CBC branch location
+• Students can qualify by registering to donate blood at their participating high school blood drive located in CBC's Ohio and Indiana service area, any CBC community blood drive, or at any CBC branch location

 • Students 17 years of age and older (and age 16 with signed parental consent) are enrolled in the program when they register to donate blood at their participating high school blood drive.

-• Donating blood is a volunteer opportunity and gives eligible students the chance to make what could be their first substantial contribution to the community.
+• Donating blood is an opportunity for teens to volunteer and make a substantial contribution to the community.

 Red Honor Cord recipient Austin Pence